How to Quit Vaping and Stop Vape Withdrawal

 Tips For How to Quit Vaping

-Tip 1 – How To Stop Vaping by Making a Firm Decision
+Tip 1 – How To Stop Vaping by Setting a Date

 Many people advise setting a date to stop vaping.
-This plan can work for some, but it can backfire if you’re in control and can make excuses as to why now is not the right time.
+This plan can work for some, but it can backfire if you’re in denial of the problem and make excuses as to why now is not the right time.

 The truth is, you can make an impulsive decision to quitting vaping cold turkey or set a date.
-But either way, you need to have a strong reason to stop.
-Set the intention to stop now.
+Either way, you need to have a strong reason to stop.
+Set the intention to stop now because starting early is easier than letting it get out of control.

-Make a firm decision in your mind that you are going to quit e-cigarettes, Juuling or vaping for good.
+Make a firm decision in your mind that you are going to quit vaping e-cigarettes or Juuling for good.
 Then stick firmly with your decision.

-If you do set a date, make sure to stick with it, and don’t let the date drift off into next week or next month.
-As the ancient 16th-century proverb states, “No time like the present, a thousand unforeseen circumstances may interrupt you at a future time.”
+If you do set a date, stick with it and don’t let the date drift off into next week or next month.
+As the ancient proverb states, “There’s no time like the present, and a thousand unforeseen circumstances may interrupt you at a future time.”

 Tip 2 – Find Substitutes to Help Quit Vaping